Callanish III

 The Callanish III stone circle (Cnoc Fillibhir Bheag) is one of many megalithic structures around the better-known (and larger) Calanais I on the west coast of the Isle of Lewis, in the Outer Hebrides, Scotland.

 Description

 The stone circle consists of two concentric ellipses.
-The outer ring measures about 13.7 by 13.1 metres.
+The outer ring measures about 13.7 by 13.1 metres (45 by 43 feet).
 It contains 13 stones, of which eight are still standing and five have fallen.
-The inner ring is a pronounced oval measuring 10.5 by 6.6 metres.
-Only four stones remain in the inner circle, the tallest of which measures 2.1 metres.
+The inner ring is a pronounced oval measuring 10.5 by 6.6 metres (35 by 22 feet).
+Only four stones remain in the inner circle, the tallest of which measures 2.1 metres (7 feet).
 There is no sign of a central mound or cairn.